upgoingstar/Auth-Check/README.md

 You can also specify the website name (use -t or --target) and pass the complete directory listing for the same.

-Use -o for nameing your own output file.
+Use -o for naming your own output file.